 5. Timeliness

-Data timeliness measures the currency and relevance of data at a specific point in time, assessing whether information is sufficiently up-to-date for effective decision-making and operational needs.
+Data timeliness also measures whether information is sufficiently up-to-date for effective decision-making and operational needs.

 An example of this is when a customer moves to a new house, how timely are they in informing their bank of their new address?
 Few people do this immediately, so there will be a negative impact on the timeliness of their data.